gecBurton/djangorestframework-jsonschema/README.rst

     $ python manage.py jsonschema2dj example_app

-and the following are built:
+and the following will be built:

 - models.py
 - views.py